South ~ My Writing Inspiration

 Mitchell -- Need I say more?

-up a preacher's kid in Georgia and Alabama.
+grew up a preacher's kid in Georgia and Alabama.
 My identity as a Southerner

 is stronger than my identity as an American simply because it goes back

-sense of identity goes back to at least age three when I was too young
+It goes back to at least age three when I was too young

 to articulate it.
 We would climb into our pale green Henry J to go to church,